How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 The plate typically includes:

-• The model number
+• Model number

-• The serial number
+• Serial number

 • Sometimes the manufacturing location

-This is the most reliable source of engine identification and should be checked before ordering parts or scheduling service.
+This plate is the most reliable source of engine identification and should be checked before ordering parts or scheduling service.

-Secondary Locations and Documentation
+Secondary Sources and Documentation

 • Original purchase paperwork or registration documents